-Ambient mass concentrations of major arctic haze tracers, such as non-sea salt (nss) $SO_4^=$ and aerosol NO_3^- , were measured using filter samples of atmospheric aerosols collected at BRW for subsequent ion analysis (Quinn et al., 2002; 2000; 1998).
-We calculated nss particle sulfate mass concentration by relating total SO_4^- ion mass concentration to the mass concentration of reference species, such as sodium, in seawater ([nss SO_4^-] = [SO_4^-] - (0.252 x [Na]) (Keene et al., 1986).
-While both submicron and supermicron particle data are available, supermicron data availability had very limited temporal resolution (minimum 7 days, maximum 28 days).
+Ambient mass concentrations of major arctic haze tracers, such as non-sea-salt (nss) $SO_4^=$ and aerosol NO_3^- , were measured using filter samples of atmospheric aerosols collected at BRW for subsequent ion analysis (Quinn et al., 2002, 2000, 1998).
+We calculated the nss particle sulfate mass concentration by relating the total $SO_4^{=}$ ion mass concentration to the mass concentration of reference species, such as sodium, in seawater $([nssSO_4^{=}] = [SO_4^{=}] - (0.252 \times [Na])$ (Keene et al., 1986).
+While both submicron and supermicron particle data are available, supermicron data availability had a very limited temporal resolution (minimum 7 d, maximum 28 d).
 Therefore, we used the submicron dataset to represent arctic haze tracers.
-It is worth noting that submicron SO_4^- and SO_4^- were the predominant contributors to total mass of the submicron ions (a factor of 4 - 5 more compared to supermicron mass where sea salt is the dominant species) for periods when both datasets were available.
-We also note that sampling resolution of this offline ion analysis data is much longer than 6 hours (minimum 24 h, maximum 96 h), and the sampling interval varied with season.
-Therefore, the 6-hour time averaging protocol was not applied for this offline data, and we report the ion concentration data in its native time resolution.
-The filter measurements only sample when air is coming from the clean air sector (see next section).
+It is worth noting that submicron $SO_4^{=}$ and NO_3^- were the predominant contributors to the total mass of the submicron ions (a factor of 4-5 more compared to the supermicron mass, where sea salt is the dominant species)

+for periods when both datasets were available.
+We also note that the sampling resolutions of these offline ion analysis data are much longer than 6 h (minimum 24 h, maximum 96 h), and the sampling interval varied with the season.
+Therefore, the 6 h time-averaging protocol was not applied for these offline data, and we report the ion concentration data at their native time resolution.
+The filter measurements only sample when air is coming from the clean air sector (see the next section).